-The ENE degree program provides an opportunity for students to specialize in industrial or municipal processes.
+The ENE degree program provides an opportunity for students to specialize in municipal processes.
 The curriculum prepares students to plan and design systems to minimize the impact of human activity on the environment and protect human health.

 ENE program graduates will have the skills, experience, and knowledge to pursue successful careers as environmental engineers.
 They also will have demonstrated the ability to identify information needs; locate information resources and/or design laboratory or field experiments to attain required information; and evaluate and synthesize data with sound engineering principles, methodologies, and the latest technology into creative, sustainable, safe, and economical engineering solutions to environmental engineering problems.
 The solutions they develop will minimize the impact of human activities on the environment and protect human health.
 Program graduates will have a foundation for advanced studies in environmental engineering and oral and written communication skills that will enable them to clearly explain engineering options and recommend solutions to stakeholders.
 ENE program graduates will have demonstrated in-depth knowledge within environmental engineering and an awareness of potential social, economic, political, and environmental impacts of engineering practices.
 They will have an appreciation for the contribution of environmental engineers to the benefit of society and the responsibilities of a professional environmental engineer.
 They will work as part of multidisciplinary teams to arrive at solutions to environmental engineering problems.
 ENE program graduates will be prepared to obtain professional engineering licensure; have the capacity to continue learning and improving their professional expertise and skills by participating in professional associations, conferences, workshops and courses; and understand the importance of continued professional development.

 At the end of the sophomore year, students are required to have a minimum overall grade-point average of 2.0 and a grade-point average of 2.00 in ENE 400, MATH 425, CHEM 405, PHYS 407, MATH 426, CIE 525, and ENE 520 to be permitted to enroll in junior-level courses.
 To qualify for graduation, an ENE major must: have satisfied the previously specified course requirements, have satisfied the University’s Academic Requirements, have a minimum cumulative grade-point average of 2.0, and have a minimum grade-point average of 2.0 in engineering courses.